About Your Credit Score

 Before lenders make the decision to give you a loan, they need to know if you are willing and able to pay back that mortgage loan.
 To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
 To assess your willingness to repay, they use your credit score.

 Fair Isaac and Company calculated the first FICO score to help lenders assess creditworthines.
 We've written a lot more on FICO here.

 Your credit score comes from your repayment history.
-They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was invented as a way to take into account solely that which was relevant to a borrower's likelihood to repay a loan.
+They don't consider income, savings, amount of down payment, or factors like gender, ethnicity, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as dirty a word when these scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's willingness to repay the lender.

-Reliance Mortgage Service, Inc can answer questions about credit reports and many others.
+At Reliance Mortgage Service, Inc, we answer questions about Credit reports every day.
 Call us at 562 320-0510.